DevRuto/osp-event-bot/README.md

 - `/event` - Information for an event and teams
 - `/team` - Information for a team and members
+- `/register` - Register yourself to the event

 ## Event commands (for participants)